-✨ Under the branch of stellar astrophysics, my research interests are in pulsating supergiant stars in late-stage stellar evolution.
-I study how binarity and the presence of a circumbinary disk affect the light from evolved stars, their pulsations, and their future evolution.
-With the aid of the Smithsonian Latino Center, I also work closely with Dr. Rodolfo Montez Jr. at the Smithsonian Astrophysical Observatory in Cambridge, MA.
-Check out my work on the DF Cygni system, the only RV Tauri star system in NASA’s Kepler Space Telescope field-of-view!
-I am also a co-author on a paper with my former undergraduate research advisor, Dr. Eric Schlegel, who discovered a “burping” black hole in the Whirlpool Galaxy using NASA’s Chandra X-ray Space Telescope.
-Also, check out the cool science I have recently been a part of lead by my awesome colleagues, here, on M-dwarf stars using NASA’s TESS.
+✨ Under the branch of stellar astrophysics, my PhD research was studying a rare class of pulsating supergiant stars in late-stage stellar evolution (e.g., van Winckel, 2003) known as RV Tauri variables.
+I studied how binarity and the presence of a circumbinary disk affect the light we see from these evolved stars, their pulsations, and their future evolution.
 I enjoy volunteering as a visiting astronomer at the Smithsonian Air and Space Museum in Washington DC.
-I am currently training on how to host a virtual planetarium show for students (request one via NASM)!
-In the past, I have conducted a monthly Astronomy Chat, where I interact with museum-visitors of all ages, and chat about astronomy, my research, and share what it is like to be an astronomer!
+In the past, I have conducted a monthly Astronomy Chat, where I interact with museum-visitors of all ages, and chat about astronomy, my research, and share what it is like to be an astronomer.